How to Create Video Teasers that Leave Your Audience Wanting More

 Your work doesn’t end once your video teaser is out there.
 Analyzing performance and making adjustments is important for continuing success.

-Monitor KPI's like views, click-through rates, engagement, and conversions.
-These findies can help you understand what’s working and what’s not.
-Tools like Google Analytics, YouTube Analytics, and social media findies are very useful.
+Monitor kpi's like views, click-through rates, engagement, and conversions.
+These discoveries can help you understand what’s working and what’s not.
+Tools like Google Analytics, YouTube Analytics, and social media discoveries are very useful.
 Tracking these metrics allows you to measure the punch of your teaser and make analytics based decisions.

 Find the Perfect Hook